MicrosoftDocs/quantum-docs/articles/contributing-style-guide.md

 - `EstimateEnergy`
 - `SampleInt`

-We should pay special attention when an operation takes another operation as input.
-Also, when the operation calls it.
-In such cases, the action taken by the input operation is not clear at the time that the outer operation is defined.
-Therefore the right verb is not immediately clear.
+We should pay special attention when an operation takes another operation as input and then calls it.
+The action taken by the input operation is not clear at the time that the outer operation is defined.
+Therefore the correct verb is not immediately clear.
 We recommend the verb `Apply`, as in `ApplyIf`, `ApplyToEach`, and `ApplyToFirst`.
 Other verbs may be useful in this case as well, as in `IterateThroughCartesianPower`.